Trump absent as 2024 Iowa GOP caucus train begins to roll - ExBulletin

 Pence was in Cedar Rapids on Wednesday to rally opponents of a policy by the nearby Linn-Mar Community School District that is at issue in a federal lawsuit.
 Last year, the school board passed a measure allowing transgender students to apply for a gender support plan to begin social transition at school without their parents’ permission.

 The issue, one of the primary goals of the 2024 Republican presidential outlook, is particularly contentious among Christian conservatives, with whom Pence regularly says he identifies.
-And at Wednesday’s event at a pizzeria, it felt like a first caucus campaign stop, Pence exemplified his traction.
+And at Wednesday’s event at a pizzeria, it felt like the caucus’ first campaign stop, Pence exemplified his traction.

-We’re not co-parenting with the government,” Pence told an enthusiastic audience of more than 100 people.
-We trust parents to protect their children, and no one will ever protect America’s children better than their mothers and fathers. “
+We are not co-parenting with the government, Pence told an enthusiastic audience of more than 100 people.
+We trust parents to protect their children, and no one will ever protect America’s children better than their mothers and fathers.

-Haley has planned rallies in the Des Moines and Cedar Rapids areas for Monday and Tuesday.
+Haley is planning a rally Tuesday in the Cedar Rapids area.
 Meanwhile, Scott is speaking at an event at Drake University on Wednesday, part of what aides are calling a nationwide listening tour aimed at informing his plans, before addressing the collection Polk County Republicans’ annual fundraiser in suburban Des Moines that evening.

 Former Arkansas Gov. Asa Hutchinson, who visited Iowa in January, met with legislative Republicans at the Des Moines Capitol and Republican activists in western Iowa last week.

 Although several potential candidates, including Trump, were in Iowa last year campaigning for midterm candidates, those early impressions at the start of the GOP presidential primary matter.
-This is all the more true since many members of the GOP are waiting to see if Florida Governor Ron DeSantis proceeds with a candidacy for the White House.
+This is especially true since many in the GOP are waiting to see if DeSantis makes a bid for the White House.

 But as the field of candidates grows in the coming months, Trump still retains a core of Republican support that may be difficult to overcome.